bmw330i/ppzuav/QUICK_START.md

 ## New Workspace Setup

 Welcome to the **PaparazziAI** workspace!
-This is your clean, GPL-free AI UAV operations system.
+This is your AI-Human collaborative UAV operations system.

+> **🎯 Mission**: Creating the future of autonomous flight through AI-Human partnership where the AI serves as technical pilot and humans provide ethical oversight, intuition, and experience-based decisions.

 ### 🚀 **Immediate Setup**